Fast quantum measurement tomography with optimal error bounds: Empirical performance evaluations

-Furthermore, this protocol can be incorporated in calibration and characterization pipelines for quantum devices \cite{maciejewski2020mitigation}.
+Furthermore, as shown in the previous section, this protocol can be incorporated in calibration and characterization pipelines for quantum devices \cite{maciejewski2020mitigation}.
 Understanding the error sources of these early devices is crucial to perform useful computations.
 These can be used to design error mitigation schemes and develop targeted error correction frameworks.
 Readout error is often decoupled from the rest of the process, our protocol instead provides a complete picture for complex measurements, that includes logical operations and auxiliary space.